Causal Message Passing for Experiments with Unknown and General Network Interference

 \ARTICLEAUTHORS{ \AUTHOR{Sadegh Shirani~~~~~~~~~~~~~Mohsen Bayati} \AFF{Graduate School of Business, Stanford University} } \ABSTRACT{ Randomized experiments are a powerful methodology for data-driven evaluation of decisions or interventions.
 Yet, their validity may be undermined by \emph{network interference}.
 This occurs when the treatment of one unit impacts not only its outcome but also that of connected units, biasing traditional treatment effect estimations.
-Our study introduces a new framework to accommodate complex and unknown network interference, moving beyond specialized models in existing literature.
-Our framework, which we term causal message-passing, is grounded in a high-dimensional \emph{approximate message passing} methodology and is specifically tailored to experimental design settings with prevalent network interference.
-Utilizing causal message-passing, we present a practical algorithm for estimating the total treatment effect and demonstrate its efficacy in four numerical scenarios, each with its unique interference structure.}
+Our study introduces a new framework to accommodate complex and unknown network interference, moving beyond specialized models in the existing literature.
+Our framework, termed causal message-passing, is grounded in high-dimensional \emph{approximate message passing} methodology.
+It is tailored for multi-period experiments and is particularly effective in settings with many units and prevalent network interference.
+The framework models causal effects as a dynamic process where a treated unit’s impact propagates through the network via neighboring units until equilibrium is reached.
+This approach allows us to approximate the dynamics of potential outcomes over time, enabling the extraction of valuable information before treatment effects reach equilibrium.
+Utilizing causal message-passing, we introduce a practical algorithm to estimate the total treatment effect, defined as the impact observed when all units are treated compared to the scenario where no unit receives treatment.
+We demonstrate the effectiveness of this approach across five numerical scenarios, each characterized by a distinct interference structure.}